5 Best Zoos in the UK

 What is the best zoo in the UK?

 Chester Zoo is often considered the best zoo in the UK, attracting over 2 million visitors annually.
-It’s home to over 15,000 animals representing 500 different species and is renowned for its conservation work and excellent animal habitats.
+It’s home to over 15,000 animals representing 500 different species, with strong conservation programmes and well-designed animal habitats.
 London Zoo and Edinburgh Zoo are also top contenders.

 How much does it cost to visit London Zoo?